jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 That was the time around when Jordan Walke, the original author of React, released the first version of Reason.
-ReasonReact is the Reason adapter for the React library.
-This means you can build React applications with Reason and even mix and match components between Javascript and Reason.
+He also shipped ReasonReact, which is the Reason adaptor for the React UI library.

+Reason was a typed language, and thanks to ReasonReact we could also build UIs with it and mix and match React and Javascript code.

 :::